cookieMr/rasp-pi-projects/potenciometer_led/README.md

 Only when max 5V is output from the middle leg the Raspberry Pi will read a `GPIO.HIGH` state.

-The LED positive leg (kathode) geos to ground.
-While the egative leg (anode) requires the calculated resistor which then goes to the GPIO 12 pin.
+The LED positive leg (anode) geos to ground.
+While the negative leg (cathode) requires the calculated resistor which then goes to the GPIO 12 pin.
 This pin will output a power (of 5V) for a LED when put (by a pythin script) to a `GPIO.HIGH` state.

+---

 ## Python